IBM DataPower Gateway vs IBM Integration Bus comparison

 IBM DataPower Gateway vs. IBM Integration Bus

-IBM DataPower Gateway is ranked 6th in Enterprise Service Bus (ESB) with 26 reviews while IBM Integration Bus is ranked 1st in Enterprise Service Bus (ESB) with 63 reviews.
+IBM DataPower Gateway is ranked 6th in Enterprise Service Bus (ESB) with 27 reviews while IBM Integration Bus is ranked 1st in Enterprise Service Bus (ESB) with 65 reviews.
 IBM DataPower Gateway is rated 8.4, while IBM Integration Bus is rated 8.0.
-The top reviewer of IBM DataPower Gateway writes "Easy to use, plenty of functionality, but expensive".
+The top reviewer of IBM DataPower Gateway writes "Security features meets compliance needs and offers MPGW (Multi-Protocol Gateway) that simplifies integration efforts ".
 On the other hand, the top reviewer of IBM Integration Bus writes "Scalable solution with efficient integration features".
-IBM DataPower Gateway is most compared with IBM API Connect, Apigee, Microsoft Azure API Management, Mule ESB and Kong Gateway Enterprise, whereas IBM Integration Bus is most compared with Mule ESB, IBM WebSphere Message Broker, Oracle Service Bus, webMethods Integration Server and Red Hat Fuse.
+IBM DataPower Gateway is most compared with IBM API Connect, Apigee, Microsoft Azure API Management, Mule ESB and Kong Gateway Enterprise, whereas IBM Integration Bus is most compared with Mule ESB, webMethods Integration Server, Oracle Service Bus, IBM WebSphere Message Broker and Red Hat Fuse.
 See our IBM DataPower Gateway vs. IBM Integration Bus report.

 See our list of best Enterprise Service Bus (ESB) vendors.